§ 12-13-24.1. Pretrial services unit.

 (3) "Risk screen" means a validated, empirically based pretrial risk tool composed of a brief set of questions that may be answered without interviewing the defendant and are designed to predict failure to appear and risk to re-offend.

-(b) Bail evaluation.
-Whenever any person shall be taken into custody by any peace officer for the purpose of bringing that person before a court for arraignment or any other proceeding which may result in that person being detained pending a final adjudication of the charge, a judicial officer may cause to be conducted a pre-arraignment or post-arraignment screening of the accused and shall obtain any information, records and documents that may be useful to the judicial officer in determining the form and type of recognizance and conditions placed on the defendant.
+(b) Pre-arraignment report.
+Whenever any person shall be taken into custody by any peace officer for the purpose of bringing that person before a court for arraignment or any other proceeding which may result in that person being detained pending a final adjudication of the charge, if the person is charged with a felony, or a misdemeanor domestic violence offense under § 12-29-2 and has prior domestic violence offenses or other indications of risk, the pretrial services unit shall, time permitting, prepare a pre-arraignment report and any post-arraignment screening of the accused deemed necessary by the court or the pretrial services unit, and shall obtain relevant information, records, and documents that may be useful to the judicial officer in determining the form and type of recognizance and conditions placed on the defendant.

 (c) Delivery of report.
-The report of the pre-arraignment or post-arraignment screening shall be immediately delivered to the judicial officer before whom the accused shall be brought for the purpose of determining the form and conditions of recognizance and shall contain the information set forth in subsection (d) of this section.
+The pre-arraignment report and any post-arraignment screening shall be immediately delivered to the judicial officer before whom the accused shall be brought for the purpose of determining the form and conditions of recognizance.

-The accused shall be advised that he or she has the right to remain silent and may voluntarily decline to respond to any or all questions that may be put by representatives of the pre-trial services unit.
-Communications between the accused and representatives of the pre-trial services unit shall be considered confidential pursuant to § 12-13-24.
+The accused shall be advised orally and in a written waiver form for the signature of the accused that he or she has the right to remain silent and may voluntarily decline to respond to any or all questions that may be put by representatives of the pretrial services unit.
+Communications between the accused and representatives of the pretrial services unit shall be considered confidential pursuant to § 12-13-24.